 So, do you think these tiers make sense?
 Do I need to put anything in a super-high tier above Greater?
 Do I need a tier between Greater and Medium?

 And do you think that the right features are in the right tiers?
 Should I do anything fancier with ability scores, like whether +1 changes the modifier or not, or whether you increase a score that is already high?
 Should skill proficiencies be worth more than tools or languages?
-Should I bump Small up to a Lesser Disadvantage?
+Should I bump Small down to a Trivial Disadvantage?
 Should I put Relentless Endurance and/or Savage attacks down to Medium Benefits?

 Rating the races